datastackacademy/deb-intro/deb/ch1/ep2/README.md

         print(f"the character '{char}' from the word '{item}'")
 ```

 Another powerful flow control tool is the conditional statement, also known as an `if ... else` statement.
-In Python, the syntax is straightforward - it begins with the declaration `if condition:` followed by a block of indented text to be executed if `condtion` evaluates as `True`.
+In Python, the syntax is straightforward - it begins with the declaration `if condition:` followed by a block of indented text to be executed if `condition` evaluates as `True`.
 For example:

 ```python
 if True: